Crafter-feng/smartssh-smba/README.md

 ### Open terminal from server list

 - Open the Command Palette (usually `F1` or `Ctrl+Shift+P`).
-- Select the command `SmartSSH: Open SSH Connection`.
+- Select the command `SmartSSH-SMBA: 打开SSH连接`.
 - Select a server from the list.

 ![Demo Open connection from list](./images/open_connection_from_list.gif)